tttn13/social-app/README.md

 ### Login / Register

 - You can `login` or `register`.
 The form is validated, then if the user is authenticated or registration is successful, the user is navigated to the Home Page.
+- For demonstration purpose, newly registered users are friends with existing accounts in database.
+Users can choose to unfollow them.

 ![register-form](https://github.com/tttn13/social-app/blob/main/api/client/public/assets/screenshots/register-form.gif)